 Therefore if you follow Sherry you will be glad you did as she covers quite a range of topics that are interesting.Sherry shares all kinds of useful information about the real estate market and current events and holidays. #Twittertips Click To Tweet

 8. Debbie Drummond, Las Vegas, Nevada.

-Debbie Drummond retweets, engages with others and uses scheduling tools to tweet.
+Debbie Drummond retweets, engage with others, and uses scheduling tools to tweet.

 She has an active real estate blog (since 2011) that she regularly updates and keeps her as a great source of real estate information.

 Most noteworthy on this choice is the Lists.
-It look to be one of Debbie’s way of managing her Twitter account much like those that master Twitter with ease.
+It looks to be one of Debbie’s ways of managing her Twitter account much like those that master Twitter with ease.